History Timeline

 1987

-• Stewart McKinney Homeless Assistance Act passes creating 15 funded programs to serve individuals who are homeless and creates definitions for homelessness.
+• Stewart McKinney Homeless Assistance Act passes, creating 15 funded programs to serve individuals who are homeless and creating definitions for homelessness.
 Families are not included in the Act.

 • Jubilee Center opens on Sundays from 2:00 pm – 5:00 pm.